SAEmanuel/Shodrone_ISEP/docs/planning/sprint1/us110/DomainDrivenDesign/Readme.md

     - **Client Management**: Handling `Customer` and `Representative`.
     - **Show Management**: Handling `ShowRequest`, `ShowProposal`, and `Show`.
     - **Simulation**: Handling `Figure`, `Drone`, and simulation logic.
-- **Shodrone Application**: The current diagram appears to cover a single bounded context (Show Management and Simulation), but as the system scales (e.g., supporting large shows as per 3 System Specifications), separate contexts may be defined.
+- **Shodrone Application**: The current diagram appears to cover a single bounded context (Show Management and Simulation), but as the system scales (supporting large shows as per 3 System Specifications), separate contexts may be defined.

 ### 5. Implement the Domain Model
 - **Objective**: Translate the model into code.